Pharmacotherapeutic group: antiviral agent.

 Skin and subcutaneous tissue disorders

-Often: itching, rash, including photosensitization.
+Common: itching, rash, including photosensitivity.

-Infrequent: urticaria, rapid diffuse hair loss.
+Uncommon: urticaria, rapid diffuse hair loss.

 Rarely: angioedema.

-very rarely: toxic epidermal necrolysis, erythema multiforme.
+Very rare: toxic epidermal necrolysis, exudative erythema multiforme.

 Renal and urinary tract disorders

-very rarely: acute renal failure, renal colic.
+Very rare: acute renal failure, renal colic.

 Renal colic may be associated with renal failure and crystalluria.

-Often: fatigue, fever.
+Common: fatigue, fever.

 Overdose